 Bordering a hostile, ambitious neighbor, the trouble seems to be endless.

 China is the world’s most populous country, with a population of over 1.38 billion.
-It covers approximately 9.6 million square kilometers (the world’s second-largest country by land area).
-Compare to China, Vietnam with population of 94.5 million and area 331,210 sq. km, is a tiny David beside the giant Goliath 30 times larger in area and 15 times more populous.
+It covers approximately 9.6 million square kilometers (the world’s second-largest country by land area, second only to Russia).
+Compare to China, Vietnam with the population of 94.5 million and the area 331,210 sq. km, is a tiny David beside the giant Goliath 30 times larger in area and 15 times more populous.

-At length of its 4000 years of history, Vietnamese have continuously struggled to survive the harsh nature and Chinese aggression from the North as well.
+At the length of its 4000 years of history, generations of (the) Vietnamese have continuously struggled to survive (the) harsh nature as well as the Chinese aggressions from the North.

 The first failed attempt to conquer Vietnam was made by the Qin Dynasty (221-206 BC)

-The first Chinese domination began in 111 BC and lasted 150 years consecutively by the Chinese kingdoms Han, Eastern Wu and Liang
+The first Chinese domination began in 111 BC and lasted 150 years consecutively by the Chinese kingdoms of Han, Eastern Wu and Liang.

-During this period of time, China continuously invaded Vietnam many times but defeated.
+During this period of time, China on and off invaded Vietnam many times but was defeated thanked to the firm determination of the Vietnamese people.

-Upon learning that China had plotted an invasion, General Ly Thuong Kiet attacked and destroyed Chinese Sung military installations in three China south provinces.
+Upon learning that China had plotted an invasion, General Ly Thuong Kiet launched a surprise attack and destroyed Chinese Sung military installations in three Chinese southern provinces.
 Later, he defeated the Chinese incursion on Nhu Nguyet River (1076)

-China attempted to invade Vietnam 3 times in 1258, 1285, and 1287 but defeated by the great General Tran Hung Dao.
+After conquering China, Ogedei Khan founded the Yuan Dynasty in China.
+He and his successor Kubilai Khan attempted to invade Vietnam three times in 1258, 1285, and 1287 but were defeated by the great General Tran Hung Dao.
 The last decisive battle was on Bach Dang River.
 (Image: The Battle of Bach Dang River)

 In 1407: Chinese Ming Dynasty occupied Vietnam and was defeated 10 years later by King Le Loi.